 Closely following the first printed books in Germany,

-depicted family arms.
-The earliest used in America were dated March 27,
+arms.
+The earliest used in America were dated March 27, 1629, in the

-to forever give up the right to bear arms.
-A closer study will show how
+agreed to forever give up the right to bear arms.
+A closer study will

-this included heraldry.
-The governments of many nations long ago abolished
+show how this included heraldry.
+The governments of many nations long

-heraldry and social privileges that once belonged to the upper classes,
+ago abolished heraldry and social privileges that once belonged to the

-though countries still maintain historic library collections which show
+upper classes, though countries still maintain historic library

 In the United States, anyone may create and use a coat